 It’s inevitable that you’re going to have rubbish to throw out at the end of the week.
 But a SUPER easy swap is using compostable rubbish bags so at least some of your rubbish will break down.

 You can also recycle soft plastics like plastic packaging, chocolate foil, cracker and chip packets, and more, at your local supermarket.
-This is a great habit to get in to as it significantly reduces your home rubbish waste.
+This is a great habit to get into as it significantly reduces household waste.

 While you’re on a roll, why not start a compost bin?
-We have a beginners guide here to get you started so you’re doing something good with all those fruit and vege scraps.
+We have a beginners guide to composting here.
+You’ll be rewarded with nutrient-rich soil that your garden will thank you for!

 7. Reusable produce bags